willj-dev/willj-dev.github.io/content/pages/millennial-utopia/utopian-capital.rst

 The Corporation to End Capitalism

-*Disclaimer: this document needs a lawyer because I’m not sure exactly which financial services a fraternal order (which is the main arm of the MU’s first phase of existence: The Millennial Utopian Society) is allowed to conduct directly.
-Plenty provide their own insurance services (e.g. Thrivent), but since we want to be able to make rent payments and so forth on our members’ behalf, I’m not exactly sure whether or not special banking/finance regulations apply and would prevent us from doing this with any 501c exemptions.*
+*Disclaimer: this document needs a lawyer because I’m not sure exactly which financial services we are allowed to conduct directly.
+Plenty of "benefit societies" provide their own insurance services (e.g. Thrivent), but since we want to be able to make rent payments and so forth on our members’ behalf, I’m not exactly sure whether or not special banking/finance regulations apply and would prevent us from doing this with any 501c exemptions.*

 Mission
 *************************************************

-The mission of Utopian Capital is to support the development of a just society by managing the capital assets of the Millennial Utopian Society (MUS), and any of its individual members, with their permission and on their behalf.
+The mission of Utopian Capital is to support the development of a just society by managing the capital assets of the Millennial Utopian society (MU), and any of its individual members, with their permission and on their behalf.
 This will support the continuing provision of equal rights under the `Millennial Social Code`_ (MSC) to the largest possible population.

 Business Model
 *************************************************

-MUS will attract and retain new members by building a solid foundation of public trust.
+MU will attract and retain new members by building a solid foundation of public trust.
 This is accomplished by:

 - maintaining complete transparency in our governance and financial activity;
 - maintaining a reputation for being faithful to our mission;
 - providing each member an equal share in the company; and
 - offering members access to employment opportunities in company governance and other activities in support of our mission.

-Revenue to fund the operations of UC, including wages paid to employees of MUS or its subsidiaries, will come from:
+Revenue to fund the operations of MU, including wages paid to employees or its subsidiaries, will come from:

 - interest on responsibly managed capital investments;
 - annually renegotiable member fees; and